April 17, 2026 · By Alex Morgan

 What is the average real estate commission in 2025?

-The average total real estate commission in 2025 is roughly 4.5%–5.4% of the sale price, down from around 5%–6% before the 2024 NAR settlement (NAR, 2024 Member Profile).
-Rates vary by market and are more negotiable than in previous years.
+The average total commission in 2025 is roughly 4.5%–5.4% of the sale price.
+Before the 2024 NAR settlement, it was around 5%–6% (NAR, 2024 Member Profile).
+Rates vary by market and are more negotiable than they were even two years ago.

 How do I calculate real estate commission on a home sale?

 Multiply your sale price by the commission percentage.
-A $350,000 home with a 5% total commission = $17,500.
+A $350,000 home with a 5% total commission comes to $17,500.
 The calculator above does this instantly and breaks down each agent’s share separately.

 Do sellers still have to pay the buyer’s agent commission in 2025?

 No. As of August 2024, sellers are no longer required to offer buyer agent compensation through the MLS.
-However, many sellers still offer it as a concession to attract buyers and generate more showings.
-In most markets, this remains common practice even though it’s no longer mandatory.
+Many still do — because it attracts more buyers and generates more showings — but it’s no longer mandatory.

 Can I negotiate my real estate agent’s commission?

 Yes.
-Commission rates are negotiable — they are not set by law or by the National Association of Realtors.
+Rates are not set by law or by the National Association of Realtors.
 In competitive markets or for higher-priced homes, many listing agents will accept 2%–2.5% instead of the traditional 3%.

 What is a typical commission split between listing and buyer agents?

-Traditionally, the total commission was split roughly 50/50 between agents.
-In 2025, each side is negotiated independently.
-A common arrangement is 2.5%–3% to the listing agent and 2%–2.5% offered to the buyer’s agent, but there is no standard or required split.
+Traditionally the total was split roughly 50/50.
+In 2025, each side is negotiated on its own.
+A common arrangement is 2.5%–3% to the listing agent and 2%–2.5% offered to the buyer’s agent.
+There is no standard or required split.

 How much does a real estate agent actually take home from the commission?